TOOLS December 10, 2020

 Elements of an effective and sustainable technology project.
 Image by Jonathan Kemp

-Growing evidence affirms that community ownership of a development project is key for longterm impact.
-Instinctively, we know that we are more likely to care for and use something to its full potential if we have worked hard for it.
-“Ownership” is no less important in projects involving technologies, and Engineering for Change’s Intro to EGD (Engineering for Global Development) includes it as an important aspect of the ‘sustain’ phase.
+Engineering for Change’s Introduction to Engineering for Global Development includes ownership as an important aspect of the ‘sustain’ phase.
 Yet while engineers in global development may recognize its importance, identifying how to achieve community ownership and measuring the extent of its presence can be a challenge.

 The framework draws upon the findings from a literature review and semi-structured interviews with experts in appropriate technology and community development, identifying which factors affect the effectiveness and sustainability of appropriate technology projects.
 I began laying groundwork for this tool during an MSc Thesis project investigating the effectiveness and sustainability of different approaches to irrigation in Malawi.
 Now its development and validation continues under the leadership of Eagles Relief and Development Programme, a Malawian NGO and partner in the original research.